transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 These directions become more intelligible when we look at bigrams (see fig.
 \@ref(fig:bigrams)).
 With this procedure the text is split into pairs of words (for example the sentence "All humans are equal" becomes "All humans", "humans are", "are equal").
+The most prominent bigrams where "peer -> review" and "review -> process".
+To take a look at the strength of other associations, the term "review" was removed from the figure.

 <div class="figure">